Information for Defendants in Sexual Assault Cases

 You will not have to take any HIV test.

-• If you were recently infected with HIV at the time of the sexual assault, you could test negative on a regular HIV antibody test for a month or more ( the "window period") before you develop antibodies to HIV.
-That's why you will take an HIV viral load test if the victim requests the test within 30 days of the assault.
+• If you were recently infected with HIV at the time of the sexual assault, you may test negative on a regular HIV antibody test for a month or more ( the "window period") before you develop antibodies to HIV.
+That's why you will take an HIV viral load test if the victim asks for the test within 30 days of the assault.
 This test can find any HIV in your body, even before antibodies develop.

 The public health officer who did the HIV tests will explain what your positive test results mean.
 Here are some main points they cover:

-• Get medical treatment.
-HIV infection can be treated.
-It does not mean you have AIDS.
+• Getting treatment.
+An HIV infection can be treated.
 The sooner you get medical treatment, the better your chances of staying healthy.

-• Tell your sex partners or needle-sharing partners.
-Your partners need to know they may have been exposed to HIV so they can get tested - and get treated if they have HIV.
-Ask the public health officer who does your HIV tests for help telling your partners.
+• Telling your sex partner(s) or needle-sharing partner(s), if any.
+Your partner(s) need to know they may have been exposed to HIV so they can get tested.They also need to get treated if they have HIV.
+Ask the public health officer who does your HIV tests for help telling your partner(s).

 • Don't pass HIV to others.
-Avoid having unprotected sex (sex without a condom) or sharing drug injection equipment.
+Avoid sharing drug injection equipment or having unprotected sex (sex without a condom).

-What happens if you test negative for HIV?
+What happens if I test negative for HIV?

-If you took an HIV antibody test or an HIV viral load test and the results were negative, then you do not have HIV and you will not have to take a follow-up test.
+If you took an HIV antibody test or an HIV viral load test and the results were negative, you do not have HIV.
+You will not have to take a follow-up test.

-What happens with your HIV test results?
+What happens with my HIV test results?
 Who finds out?

-Whether you test positive or negative for HIV, you have a right to privacy ("confidentiality") with your test results.
-The court that orders your HIV tests must protect your confidentiality.
+Whether you test positive or negative for HIV, you have a right to privacy or confidentiality with your test results.
+The court that orders your HIV tests must protect your privacy.
 The court must make sure your HIV test results are not shared with anyone who does not have a legal right to know the results.

-• You (the defendant).
-You don’t have to know your HIV test results if you don’t want to.
-But, remember, HIV can be treated.
-If you have HIV, the sooner you find a doctor and start medical treatment, the better your chances of staying healthy.
+• You, the defendant.
+You do not have to know your HIV test results if you don’t want to.
+But remember, HIV can be treated.
+If you have HIV, the sooner you find a health care provider and start medical treatment, the better your chances of staying healthy.

 • The victim.
-The victim has the right to know whether or not you have HIV (your HIV "status").
-He or she may share your HIV status with close family members, a guardian, lawyer, doctor, and health care providers.
-The victim can disclose your HIV test results to any of his or her sex partners or needle-sharing partners if the victim believes any of those partners may have been exposed to HIV.
-But, the victim cannot disclose your name.
+The victim has the right to know whether you have HIV.
+This is known as your HIV status.
+They may share your status with close family members, a guardian, lawyer, doctor, and health care providers.

 The court will not let anyone who knows about your test results tell anyone else.